Teach Plus National Teacher Policy Cabinet

 National Teacher Policy Cabinet logo

-The National Teacher Policy Cabinet offers a fulfilling fellowship for current classroom teachers to gain high-level policy skills far beyond conventional advocacy.
+The National Teacher Policy Cabinet offers a fulfilling paid fellowship for current classroom teachers to gain high-level policy skills far beyond conventional advocacy.
 Cabinet members learn how to lead and create tangible policy opportunities, including how to read complex legislative texts, collaborate directly with Members of Congress and their staff, ideate policy ideas, and strategize real-world change.
 This impactful work is inherently demanding: we operate on the Congressional calendar, meaning the commitment is rigorous and often extends outside the traditional school day and year.
 This schedule requires substantial flexibility, given the constantly evolving dynamics and developments of Congress and D.C. at large.
 The National Teacher Policy Cabinet enables teachers to become leaders who drive systemic change; these experiences are often career-defining.

 Over the years, our fellows have met with many influential policy makers, including: